sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/components/searchfield/variants-states.md

   alt: '',
   title: ''
 }) }}

-* The number of the auto-suggest terms displayed has to be defined for each case.{.lead}
+* The number of the auto-suggest terms displayed has to be defined for each case. {.lead}
-* A maximum of ten entries is recommended.{.lead}
+* A maximum of ten entries is recommended. {.lead}

 ### In the header
-The component has the following states:{.lead}
+The component has the following states: {.lead}
 * Default
 * Hover
 * Focused